JuanpiCasti/JuanpiCasti/README.md

 - 🏫: I'm a third year Information Systems Engineering student at UTN FRBA.
 - 🌎: I’m from Buenos Aires, Argentina. 🏆
 - 👨‍🎓: I've a diploma in Marketing & Communication
-- 👨‍💻: I started learning to code during high school, I forgot about it for a while, but after reencountering with it in a class from my marketing diploma, I fell in love with it again and I ended up in Systems Engineering!
+- 👨‍💻: I started learning to code during high school, but I forgot about it for a while.
+So, after reencountering with it in a class from my marketing diploma, I fell in love with programming again and so I ended up in Systems Engineering!

 <hr>
 <Br>